impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

  - Otherwise, the return status is the [exit status](https://web.archive.org/web/20220806222213/https://linuxize.com/post/bash-exit/){:target="_blank" rel="noopener"} of the executed commands (aka the clause).

-The only thing new here, IMHO, is the syntax.
+The only thing new here, at least for me, is the syntax.
 In general, these rules all appear to match how case statements work in Ruby and other languages I've worked with.

 ### Experiment- building a simple `case` statement